kohya-ss/sd-scripts/README.md

 ### Recent Updates

+Sep 18, 2024:

+- Schedule-free optimizer is added.
+Thanks to sdbds!
+See PR [#1600](https://github.com/kohya-ss/sd-scripts/pull/1600) for details.
+  - `schedulefree` is added to the dependencies.
+Please update the library if necessary.
+  - AdamWScheduleFree or SGDScheduleFree can be used.
+Specify `adamwschedulefree` or `sgdschedulefree` in `--optimizer_type`.
+  - Wrapper classes are not available for now.
+  - These can be used not only for FLUX.1 training but also for other training scripts after merging to the dev/main branch.

 Sep 16, 2024:

  Added `train_double_block_indices` and `train_double_block_indices` to the LoRA training script to specify the indices of the blocks to train.
 See [Specify blocks to train in FLUX.1 LoRA training](#specify-blocks-to-train-in-flux1-lora-training) for details.